stfnjstn/developerplayground/_posts/2014-02-10-howto-design-for-depth-creating-a-start-screen-with-parallax-animations-using-ios-7-motion-effects.md

 }
 ```

-Call these methods at the end off the 'viewDidLoad' function:
+Call these methods at the end off the _viewDidLoad_ function:
 ```objectivec
 -(void)viewDidLoad {
   [super viewDidLoad];